pedro-abundio-wang/deep-learning/docs/blogs/split.md

 The cleanest way to do it is to have a `build_dataset.py` file that will be called once at the start of the project and will create the split into train, dev and test.
 Optionally, calling `build_dataset.py` can also download the dataset.
 We need to make sure that any randomness involved in `build_dataset.py` uses a **fixed seed** so that every call to `python build_dataset.py` will result in the same output.

 Never do the split manually (by moving files into different folders one by one), because you wouldn’t be able to reproduce it.

-An example `build_dataset.py` file is the one used [here](https://github.com/cs230-stanford/cs230-code-examples/blob/master/tensorflow/vision/build_dataset.py) in the vision example project.

 ## **Details of implementation**